rhiaro/questforbrothers/index.md

 The corridor ended in a wide hall, set with long tables and benches that the (former) prisoners shunted themselves awkwardly between.
 Some sat on the tables, but most remained standing.
 Something in the back of Jackann's mind told him this was a dining hall of some kind for the guards of the Complex.
 The hall was almost full, of weary shackled people pressed closer to other people than they had been in as long as any of them could remember.
 Some were delighted by the contact, leaning onto nearby bodies; others were repulsed, panicking, scrambling to move away.
 It was chaos, but a quiet chaos, as all still had their tongues pinned and throats dry from an eternity of no utterances.

 A throat was cleared.
 Jackann, and others, turned towards the sound.
 An unnaturally tall person across the room was rousing their attention.
 No, the person was standing on a table.
-A Tivinish, in a purple robe with white edges, a flash of never-seen colour.
-The Tivinish spoke, voice booming but gentle, in words Jackann could not understand.
+A Tivnish, in a purple robe with white edges, a flash of never-seen colour.
+The Tivnish spoke, voice booming but gentle, in words Jackann could not understand.
 He strained, listening desperately for something that made sense.
 Had he forgotten all language?
 Had the Complex completely scrambled his brain?
 He looked around and saw (former) prisoners nodding, delight in their eyes, or shock, or tears.
 But others were frowning, wincing, looking around as he was; they didn't understand either.
-The Tivinish paused and looked around.
+The Tivnish paused and looked around.
 Then took a deep breath.

 "We are here to release you.
 We are here united from the nations of Tivinies, Tantonia, and United East Balan, to end the practice of forced labour in the Sourcelands.
 We regret, and convey the regret of the governments and people of our nations, what you have undergone for so long.
 We regret the lost years of your lives, and the pain  you have all suffered.
 You are now free.
 Wait, please, calmly, and you will all be taken care of."

-The Tivinish accent was thick, but the words were Tantonian.
+The Tivnish accent was thick, but the words were Tantonian.

 The announcer spoke again after another pause, in another unknown language, and did so three or four more times.
 Jackann was no longer listening.
 He had sunk onto a nearby bench, head in his hands, mind swimming.
 He searched for his memories.
 He knew he needed them, but couldn't place anything.
 The first face that came to him, finally, was that of "Hora".
 The concepts of fault and blame were intangible, abstract, but they filled his mind with a dark haze, very different from the cloud he had been swimming in every day for the last years.
 Most of the people from the Complex would leave the Sourcelands and never look back, but Jackann still had business here.